minimaxir/gpt-3-client/README.md

 In addition to generating text via the API, the client:

-- Prints the generated text to console, with a **bolded** prompt.
+- Streams text generation as soon as it's generated (via [httpx](https://github.com/encode/httpx))
-  - Allows for coloring the text by prediction quality
+- Prints the generated text to console, with a **bolded** prompt and coloring the text by prediction quality (via [rich](https://github.com/willmcgugan/rich))
 - Automatically saves each generated text to a file
-- Automatically creates a sharable, social-media-optimized image using imgmaker.
+- Automatically creates a sharable, social-media-optimized image (using [imgmaker](https://github.com/minimaxir/imgmaker)).

 NB: This project is intended more for personal use, and as a result may not be as actively supported as my other projects intended for productionization.